 - Spam traps: Messages delivered to addresses used to trace and track spam

 A poor email reputation causes messages to land in the spam filter.
 Worst-case scenario, ISPs will even block or blacklist your IP address, preventing you from sending to the majority of your database.
-If you rely on email marketing for your revenue, this could have a significant impact on your business.
+If you rely on email marketing and bulk email campaigns for your revenue, this could have a significant impact on your business.

-Luckily, there are steps you can take to send bulk emails without a run-in with ISPs.
+Luckily, there are steps you can take to send bulk emails to recipients without a run-in with ISPs.

 Here’s how to send bulk email without spamming.